StephanieGonzalez25/StephanieGonzalez25.github.io/projects/bouncing-box/README.md

 ```

 ## Save and Observe
 Let's take a second to understand how this will work.
+Remember, `update()` is called 20 times/second.
 Each time the `update` Function is called a new "Frame" is drawn.
 So, over time, our code will look like this:

 ```javascript
 // When you first create the Variable...